rowcased/rowcased.github.io/code_folder/get_tests.md

 ## Get Test Data

-I wrote this function to input data for tests that were for asserting the validity of an algorithm I was writing while studying on the Code Signal website.
+I wrote this function to input data for tests that were for asserting the validity of algorithms I wrote while studying on the Code Signal website.
 <br>Note: these tests are used in the [code_tester()](/code_tester.md) function.
 <br>Note: a call to "quick list print" [qlp()](/qlp.md) function.